 - IPTV box

-No matter what you call it, each of these devices does basically the same thing.
-They all let you stream content to your television, either from the internet or another device on your network.
+No matter what you call it, each device does basically the same thing.
+Each lets you stream content to your television, either from the Internet or another device on your network.

 That’s really all there is to it.